Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Abstract

 \section{Abstract}

-The Bogomolov conjecture insists that a closed subvariety containing a dense subset of small points be a special kind of subvarieties.
-In the arithmetic setting, namely, over number fields, the Bogomolov conjecture for abelian varieties has already been established as a theorem of Ullmo and Zhang.
-However, it has not yet solved completely in the geometric setting, namely, over function fields, though there are some partial results.
+The Bogomolov conjecture claims that a closed subvariety containing a dense subset of small points is a special kind of subvarieties.
+In the arithmetic setting over number fields, the Bogomolov conjecture for abelian varieties has already been established as a theorem of Ullmo and Zhang, but in the geometric setting over function field, it has not yet been solved completely.
+There are only some partial results known such as the totally degenerate case due to Gubler and our recent work generalizing Gubler's result.

-In the study of the Bogomolov conjecture, the canonical measure is one of the key ingredients.
-Especially in the geometric setting, the detailed investigation of this measure is crucially needed.
-In this paper, we investigate the support of the canonical measure on a subvariety of an abelian variety, applying it to the geometric Bogomolov conjecture for abelian varieties.
-In fact, we show that the conjecture holds for abelian varieties satisfying some degeneration condition, which generalizes the result for totally degenerate abelian varieties due to Gubler and the recent work by the author.
-Further, we show that the conjecture in full generality holds true if the conjecture holds true for abelian varieties which has anywhere good reduction.
+The key in establishing the previous results on the Bogomolov conjecture is the equidistribution method due to Szpiro--Ullmo--Zhang with respect to the canonical measures.
+In this paper, we exhibit the limit of this method, making an important contribution to the geometric version of the conjecture.
+In fact, by the crucial investigation of the support of the canonical measure on a subvariety, we show that the conjecture in full generality holds if the conjecture holds for abelian varieties which have anywhere good reduction.
+As a consequence, we establish a partial answer that generalizes our previous result.